vippsas/vipps-order-management-api/vipps-order-management-api-checklist.md

 1. The merchant orders
    [Vipps på Nett](https://www.vipps.no/produkter-og-tjenester/bedrift/ta-betalt-paa-nett/ta-betalt-paa-nett/).
-1. Vipps completes customer control (KYC, PEP, AML, etc).
+1. Vipps completes customer control (KYC, PEP, AML, etc.).
 1. The merchant receives an email from Vipps saying that they can log in with BankID on
    [portal.vipps.no][portal-url]